 HIV lowers the body's immune response, and without effective treatment, leaves people living with the disease much more vulnerable to deadly opportunistic infections like tuberculosis (TB).
-TB is the single biggest killer of people living with HIV, with more than 400,000 dying each year.
+TB is the single biggest killer of people living with HIV, accounting for one in three AIDS-related deaths.
 However, according to WHO, only one in four people living with HIV estimated to have developed TB in 2016 had access to ARV treatment.

 Research & Publications

 Stopping Senseless Deaths: Overcoming access barriers to affordable, lifesaving diagnostics and treatments for HIV and opportunistic infections